 They’ll probably recommend some typical drug for ADD like adderall or vyvanse, but tell them that you don’t like amphetamine based drugs, because they make you really anxious.

 If they ask, tell them you had a prescription to Ritalin when you were a kid.
 Their medical records don’t go back that far for them to verify a statement like that, and it’s super common for kids to get prescribed Ritalin nowadays.

 Tell him that you were looking around online, and found a drug called modafinil.
+You looked up the benefits of modafinil vs. adderall, and modafinil is way better by far.
 It’s supposed to be really good for treating ADD and it also helps with fatigue.

 He may or may not have heard of it.
 If he hasn’t, he’ll probably whip out a big book and look through it to find some information on modafinil and what it’s prescribed for.